-Population size Population trend Population trend Long-term Range Long-term
+Population size Population trend (NPWS 2019) Population trend (NPWS 2019) Long-term Range (NPWS 2013) Long-term Bange (short term) (long term) (1111032013) Balmer et al (2013) 138 Pairs -86% -98% -89% -78%

-(NPWS 2019) (NPWS 2019) (NPWS 2013) Range

-(short term) (long term) Balmer et al (2013)

-138 Pairs -86% -98% -89% -78%

 The cause of decline in the breeding Curlew population is considered to be a combination of factors, ultimately linked to habitat change.
 This includes both agricultural intensification and farm abandonment driving changes in sward type and structure, vegetation cover and associated factors, large-scale commercial peat extraction and afforestation.
 Potentially increasing in significance is the development of renewable energy infrastructure further posing a threat or potentially having impacted at some sites already.
 Predation is widely cited as a major cause of Curlew decline and this is likely linked to the composition and configuration of habitats on a landscape scale.
 These threats and pressures are accounted for in the International Single Species Action Plan for the Conservation of the Eurasian Curlew.